blasferna/django-crispy-formset-modal/docs/advanced-usage.md

 - `onFormDeleted`: This event is triggered whenever an existing form is removed from the formset.

+- `onModalFormOpened`: This event is triggered whenever the modal form is opened.

+- `onModalFormClosed`: This event is triggered whenever the modal form is closed.

 You can leverage these events to execute custom JavaScript code in response to forms being added or removed.
 For instance, you could use these events to update the total amount on an invoice form whenever a new line item is added or an existing one is deleted.

 Here's an example of how you can attach event listeners to these events: